SDGforskning/sdg-strings/SDG13_query_topic_WoS.md

     OR "nationally determined contribution$"
     OR "green climate fund" OR "Least Developed Countries Fund" OR "LDCF" OR "Special Climate Change Fund" OR "SCCF" OR "adaptation fund" OR "adaptation financ*"
     OR
       (
-        (
-          ("improv*" OR "increase" OR "better" OR "enhanc*" OR "build*" OR "strengthen*" OR "raise" OR "raising" OR "develop" OR "developing" OR "create" OR "creation" OR "implement*" OR "integrat*" OR "adopt*" OR "investing" OR "invest" OR "financing" OR "funding" OR (("economic" OR "financial*" or "monetary") NEAR/3 ("support*" or "assist*" OR "resources")) OR "ODA" OR "cooperation fund$" OR "development spending" OR (("international" OR "development" OR "foreign") NEAR/3 ("aid" OR "assistance" OR "fund$" OR "finance" OR "grant$" OR "investment$"))
-          OR "climate financ*" OR "climate aid" OR "climate fund*" )
-          NEAR/5
         ("capacity" OR "capabilit*"
         OR "educat*" OR "curriculum" OR "curricula" OR "teacher training" OR "climate literacy" OR "research" OR "knowledge" OR "skills" OR "tools" OR "competenc*" OR "expertise" OR "training" OR "awareness" OR "responsibilit*"
         OR "infrastructure$" OR "technolog*" OR "early warning system$" OR "communication" OR "collaboration" OR "cooperation" OR "co operation" OR "social network$" OR "information network$"
         OR "economic resources" OR "financial resources" OR "human resource$" OR (("institutional" OR "administrative" OR "policy" OR "governance") NEAR/5 ("structure$" OR "values" OR "practices" OR "arrangement$" OR "resources"))
-              )
         )
         AND
             (
               ("climat*" OR "global warming" OR "climatic change$" OR "sea level rise")